solo-io/gloo/docs/content/guides/integrations/cert_manager/_index.md

 We just explored how to utilize cert-manager to solve the DNS-01 ACME challenge.
 While that works great, sometimes a "lighter-weight" solution is desirable.
 For these situations, the HTTP-01 ACME challenge is a good fit.

-We will now illustrate solving the HTTP-01 ACME challenge with Gloo and cert-manager.
+We will now illustrate solving the HTTP-01 ACME challenge with Gloo Edge and cert-manager.
 The HTTP-01 challenge specifically involves the ACME server (Let's Encrypt) passing a token to your ACME client (cert-manager).
 The expectation is for that token to be reachable on your domain at a "well known" path, specifically `http://<YOUR_DOMAIN>/.well-known/acme-challenge/<TOKEN>`

 For this example, we will be using an externally accessible IP (provided through a `LoadBalancer` `Service` in a cloud environment) in conjunction with a [nip.io](https://nip.io/) domain name. [nip.io](https://nip.io/) is a helpful service which allows us to map an arbitrary IP address to a specific domain name via DNS.

 {{% notice note %}}
-These steps are specific for Gloo running in gateway mode.
+These steps are specific for Gloo Edge running in gateway mode.
 When running in ingress mode, since cert-manager will automatically create `Ingress` resources, you will not need to add/modify `VirtualService` resources.
 {{% /notice %}}